ShutoAraki/DPUDS_Projects/Fall_2017/MNIST/README.md

 1) http://neuralnetworksanddeeplearning.com/chap1.html

 This project is heavily based on chapter 1, and will base much of its code on what the author provides for us.
 This is a great read for anyone who wants to learn more about machine learning/neural networks.
+I changed it to make it compatible with Python 3 as well as make more helpful comments explaining exactly what's going on.

 2) https://docs.google.com/a/depauw.edu/presentation/d/1OePEVvaUG33XgSXMQJM7FdtVNCKoVhNPT2v_jRpl1us/edit?usp=sharing